London: The Ultimate Guide to Britain's Historic Capital

 Buckingham Palace

-Changing of the Guard at 11 AM (check schedule—not daily in winter).
-Arrive 10 AM for front-row spots at Victoria Memorial.
-State Rooms open August-September.
+Changing of the Guard at 11 AM remains spectacular—but crowds require strategy.
+Arrive 10 AM for Victoria Memorial front-row spots; check schedules (not daily in winter).
+State Rooms open August-September when the Queen's away[20](https://www.rct.uk/visit/buckingham-palace).

 Kensington Palace

-Less crowded than Buckingham, genuinely interesting exhibitions.
-Diana's former home, now showcasing royal fashion and history.
+Less crowded than Buckingham with genuinely interesting exhibitions.
+Diana's former home now showcases royal fashion and history.
+The Orangery serves traditional tea[21](https://www.hrp.org.uk/kensington-palace/).

-Henry VIII's palace, 40 minutes from central London.
-World-famous maze, Tudor kitchens, haunted gallery.
-Worth a full day.
+Henry VIII's Tudor masterpiece 40 minutes by train from Waterloo[22](https://www.hrp.org.uk/hampton-court-palace/).
+World-famous maze, Tudor kitchens, haunted gallery, and gardens justify a full day.

 Windsor Castle

-Oldest occupied castle in the world, still a working royal residence.
-St George's Chapel contains royal tombs.
-Easy day trip from London.
+The world's oldest occupied castle remains a working royal residence.
+St George's Chapel contains royal tombs (including Elizabeth II).
+Easy day trip—40 minutes by train from Paddington[23](https://www.rct.uk/visit/windsor-castle).

 Theater & Culture

-• Rush tickets: Released when doors open, first-come basis
+Rush tickets: Released when doors open, first-come basis at some theaters.

 Beyond West End